 Most people practice meditation in a cross-legged sitting position.
 But sitting on the ground for extended periods of time requires significant spinal stability and strength.
 Therefore, many meditators experience an aching or sore lower back during meditation.

-One simple change can make all the difference: Sitting on a meditation pillow elevates the pelvis, allowing the spine to achieve its natural shape.
-This eases lower back pain, making the meditation more comfortable and fruitful.
-That’s why a meditation pillow is a great gift for anybody who wants to start meditating in the new year!
+One simple change can make all the difference: sitting on a meditation pillow elevates the pelvis, allowing the spine to achieve its natural shape.
+This eases lower back pain, making the meditation session more comfortable and fruitful.

 9. Yoga Teacher Training